 - EAB symptom evaluation – Inspect the tree for symptoms of EAB.
 Currently infested trees require a higher dose of insecticide to successfully save the tree.

-- Determine the best treatment option for the tree – Using the information gained in the tree evaluation we will determine the best treatment option for your tree and landscape.
+- Determine the best treatment option – Using the information gained in the tree evaluation we will determine the best treatment option for your tree and landscape.